huaweicloud/terraform-provider-huaweicloud/docs/resources/cse_microservice_engine.md

   This parameter will be affected by these parameters and will appear when `terraform plan` or `terraform apply`.
   If it is inconsistent with the script configuration, it can be ignored by `ignore_changes` in non-change scenarios.

+* `enterprise_project_id` - (Optional, String, ForceNew) Specifies the enterprise project ID to which the dedicated microservice engine belongs.
+  Changing this will create a new engine.

 ## Attributes Reference

 In addition to all arguments above, the following attributes are exported: